delaneyj/datastar/library/README.md

 ### Why not just use HTMX+Alpine?

-There was a bit of a rant here before.
-TL;DR tried to show HTMX v2 could do all these things and it wasn't accepted by the community.
-I think HTMX is great and I will continue to recommend it.
-In general I think the some of the choices are throwing the baby out with the bathwater when it comes to things like Vite/TS/etc.
+I think HTMX is great and I will continue to recommend it for splashes of contents.
+In general Datastar is geared towards more complex reactive applications, especially in a realtime context.